CanineJs/caninejs/README.md

 compareObjects accepts two Objects as input and returns true if they are equal else it will return false.
 It will also return false if any of the input is not an Object.

+Syntax: compareObjects(objectOne, objectTwo);

+objectOne: Object to be compared.
+objectTwo: Object to be compared.

 ```
 import { compareObjects } from 'caninejs';